santisbon/reference/src/rpi.md

     If you're setting up an Orange Pi, download the image and see the [one-off](#option-b-one-off) instructions.

-We'll flash a pre-configured SD card with:
+We'll flash a pre-configured microSD card or SSD with:

 * A hostname.
 * A user with ssh key authentication (and password authentication disabled).